-Areas occupied by personnel, or where safety-related equipment is located, shall not be exposed to waves with an annual probability greater than 1×10^{-2} .
+Areas occupied by personnel, or where safety-related equipment is located, shall not be exposed to waves with an annual likelihood greater than $1 \times 10^{-2}$ .

 The area for storage of flammable and explosive items shall be designed to minimise the risk of and from fires and explosions.
 Simple provisions shall be in place to handle and remove explosives that may constitute a risk in the event of a hazard and accident situation.